 Becoming a Trust Beneficiary

-How to apply to become a beneficiary of the Thalidomide Trust
+How do I apply to become a beneficiary of the Thalidomide Trust?

-The first step is to complete this Simple form and either post it to Thalidomide Trust, 1 Eaton Court Road, Eaton Socon, St Neots, Cambridgeshire, PE19 8ER or email it to email@example.com.
+The first step is to complete this Simple form and either email it to email@example.com or post it to Thalidomide Trust, 1 Eaton Court Road, Eaton Socon, St Neots, Cambridgeshire, PE19 8ER.

-Please note: Certain patterns of damage are widely recognised as having been caused by thalidomide.
-There are disabilities that look similar but have other causes.
-So even if you are aged between 54 and 60, your disabilities may not have been caused by thalidomide.
+Certain patterns of damage are widely recognised as having been caused by thalidomide.
+However, there are disabilities that look similar but have other causes so, even if you are aged between 54 and 61, your disabilities may not have been caused by thalidomide.